Diversity, Equity, Inclusion, and Belonging

 Upper School Affinity Groups: Asian Affinity, Black Affinity, Latinx Affinity, Straight and Gay Alliance (SAGA), Women's Affinity

-Middle School Affinity Groups: Gender and Sexuality Alliance (GSA), Black Girl Magic Affinity, Black Boy Affinity
+Middle School Affinity Groups: Gender and Sexuality Alliance (GSA), Black Girl Magic Affinity, Young Men of Color Affinity

 - Diversity includes all the ways in which people differ, and it encompasses all the different characteristics that make one individual or group different from another.